bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 [Shielding charms][shielding-charm], if you have any, may be useful here as they prevent red boxes (FTC with mice stealing supplies) which cause more damages.
 For reference: at rage level 10, a normal FTC causes 33 damage, a red box FTC does 50.

-The Monster of the Meteor and Night Guardian mice drop Dawn Dust, which is used for 2 things:
+The Monster of the Meteor and Night Guardian mice drop Dawn Dust, which is used for a couple of things:

+  - Buying the Queso Dowsing Rod: 50 Dawn Dust + Inert Queso Dowsing Rod (dropped by Monster of the Meteor).
+This is the "map piece" that gives you access to Queso Canyon.
   - Building the new traps: Droid Archmagus and Interdimensional Crossbow Trap.
 The parts needed to build these are obtained either as rare drops or by buying them in the General Store in exchange for Dawn Dust (you'll need 500 dust per trap)